Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Experiments

 \subsubsection{Bremen dataset experiments}

 The Bremen dataset\cite{borrmann2013thermal} is a large-scale outdoor dataset with $13$ LiDAR scans.
-Similar to \cite{9373914,10091912}, we initially down-sample the scans using the voxel grid algorithm\cite{rusu20113d}.
-Subsequently, we extract ISS~\cite{zhong2009intrinsic} key-points and calculate FPFH~\cite{rusu2009fast} descriptors for each key-point.
+The challenge of aligning the Bremen dataset lies in the large number of repeated features from buildings and streets.
+Similar to~\cite{9373914,10091912}, we initially down-sample the scans using the voxel grid algorithm\cite{rusu20113d}.
+Subsequently, we extract ISS\cite{zhong2009intrinsic} keypoints and calculate FPFH\cite{rusu2009fast} descriptors for each keypoint.
 Through K-nearest neighbor search, we generate the set of putative correspondences $\mathcal{K}$.
 The ground-truth pose for each scan is provided within the dataset.
 Since the proposed method is only for pair-wise registration, we construct $12$ scan pairs to register all scans.
-Table~\ref{table2} provides detailed information for each scan pair from the Bremen dataset, including the number of points, number of key-points, number of correspondences, and outlier rate.
+Appendix D provides detailed information for each scan pair from the Bremen dataset.
 The down-sampling resolution for the Bremen dataset is set to $0.15\si{\metre}$, which also determines the inlier threshold.
 With several thousand correspondences, the outlier rate ranges from approximately $90\%$ to $99\%$ for the Bremen dataset.
 We employ the proposed method (Ours), as well as GORE, RANSAC, TEASER, FGR, and GC-RANSAC, to register these scan pairs.